Frequently asked questions (FAQs)

 + What if I have a question or request about my tickets?

 We cannot verify the legitimacy of any tickets purchased from a reseller until they are scanned by us.
 Therefore, purchasing tickets from a third-party reseller is at your own risk.
-It’s always best to purchase tickets directly from Eventbrite, through our website directly.
+It’s always best to purchase tickets directly through our website directly.

 + Where and when do I pick up my Will Call tickets?